How does a VPN work? What’s unprotected in the 4-step process?

-Ever wondered how does a VPN works to create a private shield for your online activities?
-In its simplest form, it acts like a secure, encrypted tunnel for your internet traffic, hiding everything you do from your internet service provider (ISP), advertisers, and anyone else who might be watching.
+Ever wondered how does a VPN work to create a private shield for your online activities?
+At its core, it creates a secure, encrypted tunnel for your traffic, hiding your activity from your ISP, advertisers, and anyone trying to monitor you.

-In today’s digital age, where we work, shop, and socialize online, understanding this technology isn’t just for the tech-savvy.
-It’s a fundamental step towards protecting your personal information and achieving true online privacy, whether you’re using public wi-fi at a café or just browsing from your couch at home.
+In today’s digital age, where we work, do online shopping, and socialize online, understanding this technology isn’t just for the tech-savvy.
+It’s a fundamental step towards protecting your online identity and achieving true online privacy, whether you’re using public wi-fi at a café or just browsing from your couch at home.

 At Safelyo, our mission is to make digital security simple.
 We believe the best way to protect yourself is to understand the tools you use.
 That’s why this guide is designed for beginners.
 We’ll skip the complex jargon and use simple analogies to explain exactly what happens behind the scenes.